bdew/nixos-nanopi/readme.md

 This flake produces a bootable image for NanoPi [R5S](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_R5S) and [R5C](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_R5C) SBC.

 The image can be flashed onto an SD card or the built in EMMC storage as is.
-It could (in theory - currently untested) also run from an NVMe drive, but you'll need to manually install a bootloader on EMMC.
+It can also run from an NVMe drive, but you'll need to manually install a bootloader on EMMC.

 Log in with username and password `nix`, the user is set up with paswordless sudo and ssh is enabled by default.